+The depressed ocean heat content, much like lower SST, persists for at least 30 days and possibly as long as 60 days.
+Our results suggest that the ocean recovers slow enough (means and medians do not recover fully in 90 days) that the inter-annual (e.g., ENSO) and inter seasonal (e.g., winter) signals mask the TC effects.
+Findings also suggest that there could be a negative feedback between the number and intensity of TCs and the ocean energy available for additional TCs that pass over recently TC-cooled ocean regions during a single TC season (i.e., 10 to 60 days).
 The 5-year dataset has already been used to generate climatology of OHC parameters, as shown in Fig 4.
 Knaff et al. (2011) investigated ocean cooling responses due to TC passage and found that the ocean generally cools about 5-20 kJ cm-2 based on OHC26C and T100M.
 Simple parameterizations based on OHC and parameters routinely stored in the Automated Tropical Cyclone Forecast System (ATCF; Sampson and Schrader 2000) database have been developed.
 These parameterizations relate kinetic energy (computed from storm motion, intensity, and size) to ocean cooling, and could be used as sanity checks for energy budget computations.

 Another aspect of the original proposal was to develop new intensity forecasts for JTWC.
 There are two significant developments in this regard.
-The first is that the SHIPS-RI probabilities have been shown to be useful in reducing mean errors and biases for consensus forecasts during RI events (Sampson et al. 2011).
+The first is that the SHIPS-RI probabilities have been shown to be useful in reducing mean errors and biases for consensus forecasts during RI events

+(Sampson et al. 2011).
 The second significant development is that COAMPS-TC has made a positive impact on the operational intensity consensus in the Atlantic.
-An intensity consensus that includes both objective aids was run real-time at NRL during the 2011 Atlantic season and the results are encouraging for both the biases and mean forecast errors (Fig 5).
-This bodes well for potential intensity forecast gains when SHIPS, SHIPS-RI and LGEM are developed for the western North Pacific.
+An intensity consensus that includes both objective aids was run real-time at NRL during the 2011 Atlantic season and the results are encouraging for both the biases and mean forecast errors (Fig 7).
+As was shown in Fig. 1, the consensus approach also worked very well in the new version based on the LGEM/SHIPS models.